mashrur-ayon/genderstat/paper/paper.md

 ### Gender Empowerment Measure:

-The Gender Empowerment Measure (GEM) is a pivotal metric meticulously crafted to scrutinize gender inequality across cardinal domains of participation and decision-making.
-It is predominantly geared towards evaluating women's empowerment in political representation, economic decision-making echelons, and income distribution[@charmes_2003_measuring].This results in a value between 0 and 1, where a higher value indicates higher gender empowerment.
+The Gender Empowerment Measure (GEM) evaluates gender inequality in areas of participation and decision-making, focusing on women's empowerment in political representation, economic decision-making roles, and income distribution [@charmes_2003_measuring].
+The GEM scores range from 0 to 1, with higher values indicating greater empowerment.
+The formula for GEM is:

-The GEM is quantified using the subsequent formula:

 $$\text{GEM} = \frac{\text{FPS} + \text{FPP} + \text{IR}}{3}$$